Would you like to get more information or apply?

-This course provides an overview and introduction to the Dental Assisting Program.
+This course provides an overview and introduction to the Intra-Oral Dental Assistant program.
 Emphasis will be placed on the required safety precautions required for the dental assistant.
-It also addresses the concept of standard precautions, dental health care worker safety, and relevant clinical procedures including barrier techniques, surface cleaners and disinfectants, and proper heat sterilization.
+It also addresses the concept of standard precautions, dental health care worker safety and relevant clinical procedures including barrier techniques, surface cleaners and disinfectants, and proper heat sterilization.
 Radiation hygiene and safety procedures will be emphasized.

 Students are provided with an understanding of normal anatomy and physiology beginning with an introduction to the human body and its functions.
 Students will learn detailed anatomy of the head, neck, and will examine the normal development of the oral cavity and facial complex, teeth, and the attachment unit.
 Areas covered include: Body Direction and Planes, Structural Units, Body Regions, Body Systems, Oral Embryology and Histology, Tooth Morphology, Nomenclature and Identification, Facial and Intra-Oral Landmarks, General Anatomy of the Tooth and Periodontium, Anatomy of Head and Neck, Numbering Systems, Blacks Cavity Identification.

 This area of study provides students with the fundamental knowledge of the bio-materials commonly used in the dental environment.
 Lectures will cover the physical and manipulative characteristics of the various dental products.
-The laboratory segment prepares students to correctly manipulate these diverse materials.
-Topics include structure and properties of dental materials; dental materials and the oral environment; restorative and aesthetic dental materials; dental cements, liners, bases, and bonding systems; impression materials; gypsum products pouring and trimming of models; fabrication of custom trays; and waxes acrylic material and precious metals.
+The laboratory segment prepares students to manipulate these diverse materials correctly .

 This segment focuses on the developmental disturbances, their clinical manifestations associated with the development of the oral cavity and the pathology that can affect these structures throughout the life cycle.
 Students will acquire the knowledge to recognize normal and abnormal tissue anatomy as it relates to the role of the dental assistant.